mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 ![ImageOptim compressing images from this very book](images/image_optim.png)

-You can download ImageOptim for free from http://imageoptim.com/
+You can download ImageOptim for free from its homepage: http://imageoptim.com/

 ### Image encoding and quality